-- Interview: Alex Epstein on How Coal and Oil Improve Our Lives: 12 Sep 2012
+- How Coal and Oil Improve Our Lives: Radio Interview: 12 Sep 2012

 Question: What's wrong with the principle of sustainability?
 In the discussion of "sustainable agriculture" in your October 9th webcast, you didn't explain the problem with the basic principle of the "sustainability movement," namely "that we must meet the needs of the present without compromising the ability of future generations to meet their own needs."
 Doesn't that just mean respecting rights?
 If not, what does it mean and why is it wrong?

 - The Validity of Sustainable Agriculture: Webcast Q&A: 9 Oct 2011, Question 2

 Question: Is "sustainable agriculture" a legitimate concept?
 Many advocates of a paleo diet also advocate "sustainable agriculture," including Robb Wolf and Mat Lelonde.
 Is sustainable agriculture a valid concept?
 What does (or should) it entail?
 Should consumers be concerned that their food producers practice "sustainable agriculture"?

 - To Recycle or Not: Webcast Q&A: 5 Jun 2011, Question 3

 Question: Should I recycle?
 When I don't have to go out of my way to recycle – if both bins are right in front of me, say – should I?
 And what if I am sharing an apartment with someone who will fish recyclables out of the trash and put them in the recycling bin?
 Are there cases where one should just recycle in order to avoid confrontations at home or work?

 - Global Warming: Webcast Q&A: 3 Apr 2011, Question 3

 Question: How should I deal with the idea of man-made global warming?
 What is the proper approach to the whole idea?
 I can't decide on my own whether it's true or false without educating myself in climatology.
 And how should I treat others who believe in it just because many university professors do?